tasxatzial/2048-game/README.md

 Download the `src` folder and use a local web server to serve its contents.

-Navigate to `/colors.html` to see how each color looks.
+Navigate to `/colors.html` to see all possible tile colors.

 ## Screenshots